This article is all about the dumbbell floor press, an effective strength & muscle-building exercise that anyone can perform.

 The floor helps keep things honest as well.

 By limiting the range of motion it prevents any bouncing or ‘boomerang-ing’ of the weight at the bottom of the movement.
-Lacking the benefit of momentum, the muscles work harder, always a good thing.
+Lacking the benefit of momentum, the muscles work harder, which is always a good thing.

 Related dumbbell workouts & exercises here on heydayDo